avrx1/earhquake_app/README.md

-Currently, you need to seed the data from rails:
+Currently, you need to migrate and seed the data from rails:
+Migrate the database
+rails db:migrate

+Seed the database
-Seed the data: rails db:seed
+rails db:seed